 - Internal and external sources of information about customers or clients.

-- Financial analysis of customer accounts: liquidity and profitability indicators, financial position, cash flow, working capital.
+- Financial analysis of customer accounts: liquidity, profitability, financial position, cash flow, working capital.

-- Using performance indicators for customers, using a credit scoring system and the shortcomings of credit scoring systems.
+- Using performance indicators and using a credit scoring system for customers.

 - Procedures for opening a new credit account.